bourbonut/detroit/docs/source/export.rst

 .. warning::

-   The page layout is not customizable or can not be changed.
+   The page layout of the PDF is not customizable or can not be changed.